mwaniasam/ML-MobileApp_Linear-regression/README.md

 ## License

-This project is provided as-is for educational and agricultural planning purposes.
+This project is provided as-is for educational purposes.

-## Contributing

-Contributions are welcome!
-Please ensure:
-- Code follows existing style
-- All endpoints are tested
-- Documentation is updated
-- Model performance is maintained or improved